andersaloof/modernizr-auto-loader/README.md

 # modernizr-auto-loader for webpack

-This loader uses [Modernizr/customizr](https://github.com/Modernizr/customizr) to loop through all specified files, extracting references to modernizr classes/tests.
+This loader uses [Modernizr/customizr](https://github.com/Modernizr/customizr) to "...crawl your project for Modernizr test references and save out a minified, uglified, customized version using only the tests you've used in your JavaScript or (S)CSS.".

-It outputs a module, loading your customized modernizr build.
+It outputs a self executing module, which automatically loads your custom modernizr build.
+Yay!

 ## Installation